-Site 1134 is located on the eastern Eyre Terrace upper slope in 701.0 m of water.
-This site was designed to intersect Cenozoic seismic Sequences 2, 3, and 4 and Lobes 2 and 3 of Sequence 6A (Feary and James, 1998, reprinted as Chap.
-2), and as much of the upper part of the Cretaceous section as time permitted.
-The principal objectives at this site were to (1) collect a detailed record of Paleogene-early Neogene temperate to subtropical midlatitude sedimentation in an upper slope environment and (2) recover a record of marine flooding of the evolving rift basin in the Cenomanian.
-The target depth at this site was just below a high-amplitude reflector of probable Cenomanian age, estimated before drilling to be at 520 mbsf (on the basis of stacking velocities).
+Site 1134 is located on the eastern Eyre Terrace upper slope in 701 m of water.
+This site was designed to intersect Cenozoic seismic Sequences 2, 3, and 4 and lobes 2 and 3 of Sequence 6A (Feary and James, 1998), and as much of the upper part of the Cretaceous section as time permitted.
+The principal objectives at this site were to (1) collect a detailed record of Paleogene-early Neogene temperate to subtropical mid-latitude sedimentation in an upper-slope environment and (2) recover a record of marine flooding of the evolving rift basin in the Cenomanian.
+The target depth at this site was just below a high-amplitude reflector of probable Cenomanian age, estimated before drilling to be 520 mbsf (on the basis of stacking velocities).